goodeats/patn-dev-stack/my-docs/playwright-test-suite-architecture.md

+# Playwright Test Suite Architecture

+This document summarizes the architecture and conventions for the Playwright End-to-End (E2E) test suite, ensuring maintainable, scalable, and readable tests.

 ---
-description:
-globs:
-alwaysApply: false
----
-# Playwright Test Suite Architecture

-This document outlines the architecture and conventions for our Playwright End-to-End (E2E) test suite.
-It serves as a guide for both human developers and as a **cursor rule for LLM assistants** to ensure that new tests and Page Object Models (POMs) adhere to our established patterns.

 ## Guiding Principles

-1. **Separation of Concerns**: Test files (`*.test.ts`) should describe *user stories* and *workflows*, not implementation details.
-The "how" of an interaction belongs in a Page Object Model.
+1. **Separation of Concerns:** Test files (`*.test.ts`) describe user stories and workflows.
+Implementation details (locators, interactions) belong in Page Object Models (POMs).
-2. **Composition over Inheritance (for Pages & Tables)**: Main page POMs (like `DashboardAboutPage`) *compose* smaller component POMs (like `AboutMeSectionsTable`).
-For data tables, we use **mixins** to compose features (see below).
+2. **Composition over Inheritance (for Pages & Tables):** Main page POMs compose smaller component POMs.
+Data tables use mixins to compose features.
-3. **Inheritance for Patterns**: Abstract base classes define and reuse common *interaction patterns* (e.g., how to interact with a menu-driven table vs. a dialog-driven table).
+3. **Inheritance for Patterns:** Abstract base classes define and reuse common interaction patterns (e.g., menu-driven, dialog-driven tables).
-4. **Fluent API**: Methods that transition the user to a new state (like clicking "Edit") should return an instance of the POM for that new state.
-This creates a highly readable, chainable API in our tests (e.g., `const editor = await table.edit('Item');`).
+4. **Fluent API:** Methods that transition state (e.g., `edit`) return the new POM instance for chaining.
-5. **Single Responsibility**: Each class should have one primary reason to change.
-A table POM handles table interactions.
-An editor POM handles form interactions.
-A page POM handles page-level navigation and component composition.
+5. **Single Responsibility:** Each class has one primary reason to change (table POM for table, editor POM for form, page POM for navigation).

 ---

 ## Directory Structure

-All Page Object Models are located in `tests/poms/`.
+All POMs are located in `tests/poms/`.

 ```bash
 poms/